nietsnel/institutional-research/README.md

 Installation of R and Rstudio
 -----------------------------

 R is maintained by the R foundation and can be downloaded from the following website.
 R is availible to Windows, OS X and and Linux.
-Click on the appropriate link and follow the instructions to install R. This guide is written for the windows version of R.
+Click on the appropriate link and follow the instructions to install R. This guide is written for the windows version of R. If you have already installed R it is important to make sure you have the most updated version (some parts of this tutorial may not work with older versions of R.)

 <https://cran.r-project.org/>